fedoco/itc-reporter/README.md

 The result is a list of account numbers you can then specify with the `-a` or `--account` argument in later queries regarding sales reports.
 Similarly, you'd use `getAccounts Finance` in order to find out account numbers that can be used for financial report queries.

 #### Retrieving reports
-Let's get to the point of this tool now: Retrieving reports from iTunes Connect.
+Let's get to the point of this tool now: Retrieving reports from App Store Connect.
 To find out which vendor numbers you can query, you'll first need to get a list of available vendors, using (one of) the account number(s) you have found out with `getAccounts` before:

 ```sh